ReFlexSPT

 The following researchers are working in the SOSreceiver project:

 Biography: PhD in Mechanical Engineering and Industrial Organization (2004, Universidad Carlos III de Madrid). and MSc in Industrial Engineering (2000, Universidad Carlos III de Madrid).
 He has been teaching and researching at the Department of Thermal and Fluids Engineering of UC3M for more than 20 years.
 His research is currently focused on the Solar Energy in general, including the analysis and thermo-structural modelling of tubular receivers of SPT plants in particular, and the numerical simulation of heat and mass transfer processes of industrial interest.
-Since 2012 he is associate professor at Carlos III University of Madrid.
+Since 2021 he is full professor at Carlos III University of Madrid.

 Biography: Domingo Santana studied at the Universidad de La Laguna where he obtained a degree in Mathematics in 1994.
 After finishing his studies, he got a scholarship for the Spanish Government and moved as research assistant to the Universidad de Las Palmas de Gran Canaria where he obtained his Master in Energy and Environmental and PhD in Chemical Engineering.
 His thesis concerned the modeling and design of fluidized bed aerosol generators.
 He received the Universidad de Las Palmas de Gran Canaria the outstanding PhD dissertation award in the areas of Architecture and Engineering for theses defended in 1999.
 Since then, he has been a faculty member at the Universidad Carlos III de Madrid, where in 2017 he was promoted to full professor in the Department of Thermal and Fluid Engineering.
 His research activities involve the study of the Solid-Gas Systems and Renewable Energies.